bcgsc/HLAminer/readme.md

   HLAminer is a pipeline for predicting Human Leukocyte Antigen (HLA) signatures from shotgun sequence data (ie. whole genome, whole transcriptome/RNA-Seq, exome), at the group and allele resolution.
   It supports predictions from a variety of DNA sequencing technologies including those from Illumina, MGI, PacBio and Oxford Nanopore.
-  Predictions are either derived from targeted assembly or direct alignment.
+  Predictions are either derived from targeted sequence assembly, or direct sequence alignments.

   For quick tests on Illumina RNA-seq data:
   1. Copy ./test-demo/    eg. cp -rf test-demo foo